 Man.
-Therefore to divert that, my Lord, I beg, for

-the present, we may call another Cause.
+Therefore to divert that, my Lord, I beg, for the pre fent we may call another cause.

 La.
 Grace.
-Ay! for Goodness sake let's have done with this.
+Ay! for goodness sake let's have done with this.

-L. Town.
-With all my Heart.
+L. Toun.
+With all my heart.

 La.
 Grace.
-Have you no News abroad, Mr. Manly?
+Have you no news abroad, Mr. Manly?

 Man.
-A propos- I have some, Madam; and, I believe,

-my Lord, as extraordinary in its kind-
+A propos-I have fome, Madam; and I believe, my Lord, as extraordinary, in its kind--

 L. Town.
-Pray, let's have it.
+Pray let's have it.

 Man.
-Do you know, that your Country Neighbour, and my Wife Kinsman Sir Francis Wronghead, is coming to Town with his whole Family?
+Do you know that your country neighbour, and my wife kinfman, Sir Francis Wronghead, is coming to town with his whole family?

+The fool! what can be his business here?

+Man.
+Oh! of the last importance, I'll assure you-no less than the business of the nation.

 L. Town.
-The Fool! what can be his Business here?
+Explain !

 Man.
-Oh! of the last Importance, I'll assure you-No less than the Business of the Nation.

-L. Town, Explain!
+He has carried his election-against Sir John Worthland.

+L. Town.
+The deuce! what! for-for-

 Man.
-He has carried his Election --- against Sir John Worthland.
+The famous borough of Guzzledown!
 L. Town.
-The Duce! what! for-for- Man.
-The famous Borough of Guzzledown!
-L. Town.
-A proper Representative, indeed.
+A proper representative, indeed.

 La.
 Grace.
 Pray, Mr. Manly, don't I know him?

 Man.
-You have din'd with him, Madam, when I was last down with my Lord, at Bellmont.
+You have din'd with him, Madam, when I was last

+down with my Lord at Bellmont.

 La.
-Gra.
-Was not that he, that got a little merry before Dinner, and overset the Tea-table, in making his Compliments to my Lady?
+Grace.
+Was not that he, that got a little merry before dinner, and overfet the tea-table, in making his compliments to my Lady?

 Man.
-The same.
+The fame.

 La.
 Grace.
-Pray what are his Circumstances?
-I know
+Pray what are his circumstances?
+I know but

-but very little of him.
+very little of him.

 Man.
 Then he is worth your knowing, I can tell you, Madam.
-His Estate, if clear, I believe, might be a good two thousand Pound a Year: Though as it was lest him, saddled with two Joyntures, and two weighty Mortgages upon it, there is no saying what it is-But that he might be sure never to mend it, he married a prosuse, young Hussy, for Love, without ever a penny of Money!
-Thus having, like his brave Ancestors, provided Heirs for the Family (for his Dove breeds like a tame Pidgeon) he now finds Children and Interest-money make such a bawling about his Ears, that, at last, he has taken the friendly Advice of his Kinsman, the good Lord Danglecourt, to run his Estate two thousand Pound more in Debt, to put the whole Management of what's lest into Paul Pillage's Hands, that he may be at leisure himself to retrieve his Assairs, by being a Parliament Man.
+His estate, if clear, I believe, might be a good two thousand pounds a year: though, as it was lest him, saddled with two jointures, and two weighty mortgages upon it, there is no saying what it is-but that he might be sure never to mend it, he married a profuse, young hussy for love, without ever a penny of money! thus having, like his brave ancestors, provided heirs for the samily (for his dove breeds like a tame pigeon) he now finds children and interest money make such a balling about his ears, that, at last, he has taken the friendly advice of his kinsman, the good Lord Danglecourt, to run his estate two thousand pounds more in debt, and to put the whole management of what's lest into Paul Pillage's hands, that he may be at leisure himself to retrieve his assairs, by being a Parliament Man.

 L. Town.
-A most admirable Scheme, indeed!
+A most admirable scheme, indeed!

 Man.
-And with this politick Prospect, he's now up-
+And with this politick prospect, he's now upon his journey to London'